AshfaqueAsim653/taxi-aws-data-pipeline/README.md

 ---

-## Motivation
+# Motivation

-The goal of this project is to gain hands-on experience with modern **data engineering tools** like Python, Docker, Prefect, and AWS S3 by building a fully functional **incremental taxi data pipeline**.
+The goal of this project is to gain hands-on experience with modern data engineering tools such as **Python, Docker, Prefect, and AWS S3** by building a fully functional **incremental taxi data pipeline**.

 To make the pipeline robust and production-ready:

 - **Data deduplication and batch processing** implemented in Python
-- **Orchestration** is done using Prefect flows
+- **Orchestration** done using Prefect flows
 - **Containerized** with Docker and managed via Docker Compose
-- **Incremental and manual flow runs** supported for flexibility
+- Supports **incremental and manual flow runs** for flexibility
-- Logging implemented for monitoring pipeline health and process status
+- **Logging** implemented for monitoring pipeline health and process status
 - **Watermarking** used to avoid re-processing old data

 ---